 Helping Your Aging Parents

-If you feel overwhelmed or uncomfortable raising the topic with your family, consider this guide an invitation for a more in-depth conversation with us about the responsibilities you expect to take on in the months and years ahead.
-Don’t hesitate to call us to find out how we can help you and your family with a meeting or a plan.
+If you feel overwhelmed or uncomfortable raising the topic with your family, consider this guide an invitation for a more in-depth conversation with us.
+Whether you aim is to weather this crisis or to open the door to a larger conversation, we want to help.
 Whatever your approach, there’s no substitute for preparation.

 Preparing for Your Family Meeting